Sultan Ismail Power Station

-The Sultan Ismail Power Station is the largest gas turbine power station in Malaysia, Located in Paka, Terengganu approximately 100 km away from the state capital, Kuala Terengganu.
+The Sultan Ismail Power Station is the largest gas turbine power station in Malaysia in Paka, Dungun District, Terengganu.
+It is the first gas-fired power station in Malaysia.
 It generates 1,136 MW electricity.

 The station is the first and still remains the largest plant of this combined cycle type in Tenaga Nasional.
 With a capacity of 1150 MW, it is the second largest power plant after Port Klang Power Station.
 The station uses natural gas as the main fuel.
-The gas is supplied by Petronas from its nearby gas processing plant.
+The gas is supplied by Petronas from its nearby gas processing plant, connected with the Peninsula Gas Utilisation.

 History

+Plans for the construction of the power station – used to generate electricity for Kelantan, Terengganu and Pahang – was announced in 1979, with the construction began around late 1983.

 The station was completed in 1987 and officially opened in 1988 by Almarhum Sultan Mahmud Al-Muktafi Billah Shah of Terengganu.

 Type of power station

 The type of power station is an oil and gas turbine from Petronas oil and gas refinery in Kerteh.